blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - IdGenerator is a bit over-engineered, simplify it e.g. there's probably no need for it be a singleton with its own collision prevention, it's not going to be realistic to call the same instance twice in one microsecond.
 - Persist() with null uuid?
+- See if we can solve for LazyCollection->remember().

 ## Features